saltict/availproject.github.io/docs/operate/node/0010-light-client.md

 ./avail-light -c config.yaml
 ```

-> Refer to the [configuration reference](https://github.com/availproject/avail-light#configuration-reference) for configuration options.
+> Refer to the [<ins>configuration reference</ins>](https://github.com/availproject/avail-light#configuration-reference) for configuration options.
 See the "Using Avail" section for guides on embedding the light client.

 <details>
 <summary> Sample out </summary>